-If the subject of a complaint is found to be non-material, but more than trivial or frivolous, the investigator will inform the chief executive and, if they choose, recommend a course of action appropriate to the breach, such as:
+If the subject of a complaint is found to be non-material the investigator will inform the chief executive and, if they choose, recommend a course of action appropriate to the breach, such as;

-- That the respondent is referred to the Mayor/Chair for guidance; and/or - That the respondent attend appropriate courses or programmes to increase their knowledge and understanding of the matters resulting in the complaint.
+- that the respondent seek guidance from the Chairperson or Mayor; - that the respondent attend appropriate courses or programmes to increase their knowledge and understanding of the matters leading to the complaint.

-The Chief Executive will advise both the complainant and the respondent of the investigator's decision and any recommendations, neither of which are open to challenge.
-Any recommendations made in response to a non-material breach are non-binding on the respondent and the Council.
+The chief executive will advise both the complainant and the respondent of the investigator's decision and any recommendations, neither of which are open to challenge.
+Any recommendations made in response to a non-material breach are non-binding on the respondent and the council.